 Scientists have discovered that memories are heavily context-dependent.
 Context is essentially anything that is present during encoding (for instance the environment we are in).
 Our brains seem to encode the context as a part of the memory trace as if taking a snapshot of everything that is around us at the moment of creating the memory.

 Successful retrieval of the memory trace then depends to some degree on the re-activation of the context in which it was encoded.
-Since the intention to have a cup of tea was encoded with the context of the kitchen, coming back to the kitchen re-activated the intention to have a cup of tea.
+Since the intention to have a cup of tea was encoded with the context of standing up from your desk, coming back to the kitchen re-activated the intention to have a cup of tea.